AsgerHB/Shielded-Learning-for-Hybrid-Systems/fig-CCShieldingResultsGroup/ReadMe.md

 It is by far the most brittle code of all my experiments, and that says a lot.
 UPPAAL is required to load both this bridging C code, *and* the associated julia-to-c library, `<julia.h>`.
 I simply got lucky that on my machine, DLL hell was avoided by calling the `verifyta` binary directly.

-When a post-shielded model picks an unsafe action, there will in so cases be two safe actions remaining.
+When a post-shielded strategy picks an unsafe action, there will in some cases be two safe actions remaining.
 For example, picking *forwards* might be potentially unsafe, but both *neutral* and *backwards* are okay.
 In this instance, which of the two should be picked?
-The model tries several options.
+The experiment tries several options.

 - **PostShieldedRandomChoice** : Choose randomly between remaining options.
 - **PostShieldedPolicyPreferred** : Choose whichever remaining option gives the best expected outcome, according to the strategy.